USS Sabik: World War II Pacific Theatre operations

 Following shakedown off Norfolk, Virginia, Sabik proceeded to Bayonne, New Jersey, where she loaded cargo and marines and sailed on 5 June for the New Hebrides.
 She arrived at Espiritu Santo on 13 July and then continued on to the Russell Islands, commencing a schedule of inter-island shuttle runs that ranged the southwestern Pacific Ocean during the course of the war.

 Island-hopping in the South Pacific

-For nearly 15 months, the cargo ship plied the waters between Guadalcanal, Tulagi, Munda, the Russells, the New Hebrides, Bougainville, Peleliu, Anguar, Ulithi, Eniwetok, Manus, Hollandia, Guam, Saipan, and Tinian.
+For nearly 15 months, the cargo ship plied the waters between Guadalcanal, Tulagi, Munda, the Russells, the New Hebrides, Bougainville, Peleliu, Angaur, Ulithi, Eniwetok, Manus, Hollandia, Guam, Saipan, and Tinian.
 She participated in landings, during this time, at the Tacloban and Dulag beaches on Leyte, and at the Hagushi beaches on Okinawa.
 She finally sailed for Pearl Harbor on 29 July 1945, arriving on 13 August.
-She then proceeded to San Francisco, California, passing under the Golden Gate bridge on 22 August.
+She then proceeded to San Francisco, California, passing under the Golden Gate Bridge on 22 August.